 Extending brackets need enough cable slack and management to ensure that all power and AV connections will reach when at full stretch, and still be tidy when retracted.
 Due to cantilever flex, extending brackets can sag a little when extended, and require a very secure mounting point.
-DIY is not recommended for inexperienced installers.

 Best for: Recesses, corners, exact placement flexibility